What is cat eye discharge all about?

-The cat eye discharge might be an indication of a several cat health conditions.
-Among the most common causes of the eye discharge might include the following:
+Feline eye discharge might be an indication of several health conditions.
+Among the most common causes might include the following:

 - Ulcers of the various eye structures

 - Eye injury

 - An upper respiratory infection which has blocked the tear ducts

 Depending on what your cat’s issue is, the type of eye discharge will be different.